Zhean Robby Ganituen

 Jun 2022–Jun 2023

-Traditional and Modernized Jeepneys: An Assessment on Comfort, Ease of Use, and Safety | [P] AnimoRepository
+Traditional and Modernized Jeepneys: An Assessment on Comfort, Ease of Use, and Safety | [P] AnimoRepository.

 Authored and presented a conference paper at the 5th DLSU SHS Research Congress, in collaboration with Micah Cabatingan, Margarita Ko, and Diego Manalo, under the guidance of Dr. Neil Lopez and Dr. Jose Biona from the Gokongwei College of Engineering at DLSU.